 I’ve been an entrepreneur before I could even spell the word.
-I’ve always been a hustler, seeing angles, I’ve always been a hacker, fixing stuff for the quickest, easiest, efficient route, and I’m a bit of hipster, always first on the latest trends, making sure the latest design and technology advances are exploited for satisfaction and growth.
+They say the “dream team to make a company succeed is the hipster, hacker, hustler” combo.
+I’ve always been a hustler, seeing angles, seeing the business.
+I’ve always been a hacker, fixing stuff for the quickest, easiest, efficient route; and I like to think of myself as a bit of hipster, always first on the latest trends, making sure the latest design and technology advances are exploited for satisfaction and growth.

 A business mastermind retreat for entrepreneurs.
 Born out of my need to travel but be surrounded by high-level minds, I built this travelling retreat so I could explore new places alongside great people.